lamdang2k/lamdang2k/README.md

-- 👋 Hi, I’m Thanh Lam DANG, 4th-year engineering student at INSA Lyon, France
+- 👋 Hi, I’m Thanh Lam DANG, a final-year student at INSA Lyon, France.
-- 👀 I’m interested in Backend Development, Cloud Computing and Data Science.
+- 👀 I’m interested in Software Engineering, Machine Learning and Explainable AI.
-- 🌱 I’m currently learning AGILE Software Development, Semantic Web and Data Mining.
-I also spent my first two years at INSA learning Java and Front-end development (HTML5, CSS3, Javascript)
+- 🌱 I’m currently learning Causal Inference and Natural Language Processing.
+In my free time I enjoy reading books, cooking and learning foreign languages (Ich lerne Deutsch ;)
 - 📫 You can find me on: https://www.linkedin.com/in/lamdang2k or connect with me by email thanh.dang@insa-lyon.fr

 <!---